If you suspect you may have gum disease, would you consider using coconut oil to treat your gum disease?

 When we talk about using coconut oil, oil pulling is commonly the method used.

-So first, we need to understand what oil pulling is.
 Oil Pulling is an ancient Indian remedy to clean the mouth and teeth.

 Sounds weird, right, using coconut oil?
 In your mouth?
 However, I discovered that this practice has been around for around 3000 years!